 Selected grant recipients are required to acknowledge funding from CIRA.

-If this grant application is approved for funding, how will you recognize CIRA’s Community Investment Program?
+If this grant application is approved for funding, how will you recognize CIRA’s support?
 Limit 100 words.

 Simple forms include the use of our logo on your website and in any published materials about your project, mentions in media relations, social media and events.
 Further guidance on this will be provided in your agreement.